upmedic/upmedic-sdk/README.md

 * `Report.events.onAdd(nodeId, handler)`
   Fired when node with `nodeId` was added (via checklist, guided typing or created using other methods) or modified.
 * `Report.events.onAllAdd(nodeIds:str[], handler)`
   Fired when all of the nodes with specified Id become present in the report.
 If they are present and any of these nodes changes, it will also be triggered.
-This allows us to get current values of the measurements, perform the calculation and add a new node with the result of it.
+This allows us to get current values of the measurements based on multiple values, perform the calculation and e.g. add a new node with the result of it.
 * `Report.events.onSomeAdd(nodeIds:str[], handler)`
+  Fired when at least one of the nodes with specified Id become present in the report.
+If any of these nodes changes, it will also be triggered.
+This is useful when there are multiple discrete ways to express similar results in the report.

 * `Report.events.onRemove(nodeId, handler)`
+  Fired when node with `nodeId` is removed/unchecked
 * `Report.events.onChange(nodeId, handler)`
 * `Report.events.onFocus(nodeId, handler)`
 * `Report.events.onGenerate(nodeId, handler)`